-The School of Education offers two different Certificates of Graduate Study.
+The School of Education offers three different Certificates of Graduate Study.

 The Department of Educational Theory and Practice's certificate in English as a Foreign Language qualifies recipients to teach English as a Foreign Language overseas, in language schools, or at the post-secondary level in the U.S. This 16 credit program is open to applicants who are enrolled in a graduate program or have a graduate degree from an accredited institution of higher education.
 Those with an undergraduate degree are also eligible to apply.